Guide to finding the best injector

 Call up and have a discussion with their reception staff:

 This gives you such an idea about the clinic and their focus.
 Do they value you as a potential client.
 Are they interested in helping you and sharing information?
-Most staff at cosmetic clinics are there for a reason, which is that THEY LOVE THE SUBJECT, so they should be willing and able to share a lot of valuable information.
+Most staff at cosmetic clinics are there for a reason, which is that THEY LOVE THE FIELD OF AESTHETICS, so they should be willing and able to share a lot of valuable information.

 Check out the appearance of the staff and the clinic: